Let’s talk about calcium & magnesium benefits in our bodies.

 We have always been told that calcium is necessary for the formation of robust and perfect bones.
 The media have informed us to the point of boredom about how important calcium is to have a bone system in good condition.

 But recent research points in another direction because Magnesium is the one that is fundamental to your skeletal system.

-The Academic Society of Pediatrics (PAS) of the United States in a recent study found that the key to the development of healthy bones during childhood was a consumption of magnesium and not just calcium.
+The Academic Society of Pediatrics (PAS) of the United States in a recent study found that the key to the development of healthy bones during childhood was the consumption of magnesium and not just calcium.

 But after so many years there has been a continuous promotion by the media and other academic sources, on the consumption of calcium in food supplements or added in drinks and food, to have strong bones and teeth.
 Now it has begun to question its effectiveness.

 It is easy to realize that basically the dairy industry believes that belief based on repetition year after year, for decades.
 Giving rise to the total conviction, in the whole population, about the consumption of milk and cheese to have enough calcium.
-Well let me tell you that it is a false fact.
+Well, let me tell you that it is a false fact.

 This is due to the following data:

 Pasteurization only provides calcium carbonate and it has no way of entering the cells without a chelating agent.